 The resulting EM dataset, acquired at a resolution of 4 nm × 4 nm × 30 nm, provides ultrastructural details such as synaptic connections and subcellular features.
 This volume includes 187,053 cell bodies encompassing the zebrafish brain, spinal cord and ganglia, with 26,915 vglut2a-positive and 14,510 gad1b-positive cells.
 The dataset is editable through a collaborative proofreading tool, CAVE, allowing the community to reconstruct neurons of interest, analyze their connectivity, and overlay neurotransmitter information to test their circuit models.

-- Gallery of the dataset.
+• Gallery — visual overview of the dataset.